microsoft/vscode-remote-try-java/README.md

 # Try Out Development Containers: Java

-This is a sample project to go along with the "try" quick start for the **VS Code Remote - Containers** extension.
+This is a sample project to go along with the "try" quick start for the **[VS Code Remote - Containers](https://aka.ms/vscode-remote/containers)** extension.

-Using the sample:
+**If you aren't already following the quick start, [see here](#setting-up-the-development-container).**

+## Things to try

+One you have this sample opened in a container, you can use it exactly like you would if you cloned it locally.
+Here's some things to try:

+1. **Edit:**
+   1. Open `src\main\java\com\mycompany\app\App.java`
+   2. Try adding some code and check out the language features.
+2. **Terminal:** Press <kbd>ctrl</kbd>+<kbd>shift</kbd>+<kbd>\`</kbd> and type `uname` and or other Linux commands inside the container from the terminal window.
+3. **Build, Run and debug:**
+   1. Open `src\main\java\com\mycompany\app\App.java`
+   2. Add a breakpoint.
+   3. Press <kbd>F5</kbd> to launch the app in the container.
+   4. Once the breakpoint is hit, over variables, step, and try things out.
+4. **Run a Test:**
+   1. Open `src\main\java\com\mycompany\app\AppTest.java`
+   2. Put a breakpoint in a test
+   3. Click the Debug Test in the Code Lens above the function and watch it hit the breakpoint.
+5. **Explore:** Check out the Java Dependencies and Maven Projects explorers or other VS Code features to see more!

+## Setting up the development container

+Follow these steps to open this sample in a container:

-1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set evrything up correctly.
+1. If this is your first time using a development container, please follow the [getting started steps](https://aka.ms/vscode-remote/containers/getting-started) to set everything up correctly.

-2) If you're not yet in a development container, use `Remote - Container: Reopen Folder in Container` from the Command Palette.
+2. If you're not yet in a development container, use **Remote - Container: Reopen Folder in Container** from the Command Palette.
 You activate the command palette with <kbd>F1</kbd>.

-3. Edit files, launch the program, and try things out!
+3. Selected cloned copy of this folder, wait for the container to start, and try things out!

 ## Contributing